Cash flow or employees - which is more important to running a successful business?

 And the crazy thing is, that’s the way these processes have always been done.
 Most finance and accounting teams have just accepted that these tasks are a burden - that certain times of the month are just going to be tedious.

 On the contrary, having automation lets you give your employees more free time to bring new and valuable things to the table.
-They can think more innovatively, discover discounts and tempting offers from vendors, and boost overall business productivity.
+They can think more innovatively, discover discounts and tempting offers from vendors, and boost overall team productivity.

 The most noticeable advantage of AR & AP automation is to have a tension-free and improved atmosphere in your workplace, benefiting employees and giving them more room to work creatively.